 The narrator feels pretty good about himself, even when the police arrive to investigate.
 He arrogantly sets the chairs on the planks under which the body is buried.
 He hears the old man’s heart beating, goes crazy, and confesses the crime.

-Literary Merit and Devices
+Literary Merit and Devices (5 out of 5)

 The following literary devices merit your discussion.

 - Suspense – Poe creates suspense through the deft use of pacing, dangerous action, and foreshadowing.

 - Irony – The narrator constantly expresses how he’s not insane, yet his actions indicate otherwise.